PhilInTheGaps/taglib-bin/README.md

 # taglib-win

-TagLib binaries for Windows (MinGW), built using AppVeyor
+TagLib binaries for Windows (MinGW), built using AppVeyor.